 When you arrive in the UK, it’s common to feel overwhelmed by all of the cultural differences.
 One thing that may surprise you though is the tipping etiquette.
 Unlike in the United States, people don't expect tips when visiting restaurants here.
 Instead, a service fee might already be included on your bill but usually, you will just notice that prices are somewhat higher than in the US since waiters and other staff are actually paid a fair wage for their efforts.
 Here are some points to keep in mind if you're dining out:

-• A service charge may already have been added to your bill and therefore, no further tipping is expected.
+- A service charge may already have been added to your bill, so no further tipping is expected.

 So next time you visit a restaurant in the UK, rest assured knowing that you don't have to worry about leaving behind those extra coins or bills that would normally be expected elsewhere.
 No matter what happens, just remember that there's no pressure or obligation whatsoever when it comes to tipping in the UK - enjoy your dinner without worrying about whether or not you should leave a tip!